-- Massachusetts H.3527 (introduced 2022): Creates a temporary pilot congestion pricing program for East Boston. - Massachusetts H.5248 (sent to Governor 2021): Creates a special commission on roadway and congestion pricing to investigate, study and make recommendations on the development and deployment of comprehensive and regionally-equitable roadway pricing and congestion pricing mechanisms - New York A.8211 (introduced 2022): Provides an exemption from any congestion pricing fees for any clean fuel vehicle, electric vehicle, or vehicle that meets the clean vehicle standards. - New York S.4264A/A.6967 (introduced 2021): Requires the development of a scoping plan outlining the authority's recommendations for accelerating the reduction of regulated air contaminants from mobile sources, which must include congestion pricing as a strategy. - New York R.672 (enacted 2019): Allowed congestion pricing in New York state.
+- Massachusetts H.3527 (introduced 2022): Creates a temporary pilot congestion pricing program for East Boston. - Massachusetts H.5248 (sent to Governor 2021): Creates a special commission on roadway and congestion pricing to investigate, study and make recommendations on the development and deployment of comprehensive and regionally equitable roadway pricing and congestion pricing mechanisms - New York R.672 (enacted 2019): Allowed congestion pricing in New York state.